fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 ---
-title: 'Getting started with SWE'
+title: 'Getting started with software engineering'
 date: "01-05-2024"
 description: "This is how I would go about teaching software engineering if I were to teach it; a comprehensive guide to getting started with software engineering."
 draft: false